ppc64le/devops-automation/terraform/mongodb-ibmcloud/README.md

-# Deploy a Mongodb stack using Terraform on IBM Cloud VPC
+# Deploy a MongoDB instance using Terraform on IBM Cloud VPC

 Deploy MongoDB and Mongo Express on Ubuntu 18.04 ppc64le running in IBM Cloud VPC